0xPARC/0xparc-intro-book/src/sumcheck.typ

 This example was communicated to us by
 #link("https://zkproof.org/2020/03/16/sum-checkprotocol/", "Justin Thaler").
-Suppose Penny and Victor have a finite simple graph $G = (V,E)$ on $n$ vertices and want to count the number of triangles in it.
+Suppose Peggy and Victor have a finite simple graph $G = (V,E)$ on $n$ vertices and want to count the number of triangles in it.
-Penny has done the count, and wants to convince a lazy verifier Victor who doesn't want to spend the $O(n^3)$ time it would take to count it himself.
+Peggy has done the count, and wants to convince a lazy verifier Victor who doesn't want to spend the $O(n^3)$ time it would take to count it himself.

 #proposition[
-  It's possible for Penny to prove her count of the number of triangles is correct with only $O(n^2 log n)$ work for Victor.
+  It's possible for Peggy to prove her count of the number of triangles is correct with only $O(n^2 log n)$ work for Victor.
 ]